jensb/iphoto2xmp/README.md

     DEBUG=1 ruby iphoto2xmp.rb "~/Pictures/My iPhoto library" "~/Pictures/Export Here"

 Otherwise set DEBUG=1 before executing the script according to your shell's syntax.
+The `DEBUG` variable is nothing special for Ruby, it is just a variable used in the script to decide how much information to show during operation.

 ## Metadata debugging